cmss13-devs/web/rules.md

 ### Language

 - Xeno hivemind is an English translation of their thoughts, so words such as “hydro” or “shuttle” are acceptable.
 Referring to in-character mechanics such as "Evolution" and "Plasma" for example, is okay.
 Gameplay mechanics such as "New Xeno update." should be used in LOOC chat.
-- Spamming "Reeeee" and similar such behaviour in Hivemind or Local Chat is not allowed.
+- Spamming "Reeeee" and similar such behaviour is not permitted.
+    - Replacing the first letter of a word with "X" or similar iis not permitted.

 ### Marines